rolandasworks/DeloitteTODO/README.md

 - [ ] WebAPI

+due to time frame, the last three items were not added into project.
-please let me know if you would like to see missing items and I will update my project
+Please let me know if you would like to those and I will update my project